 - Diamondback moth ( Plutella xylostella ); aka DBM or cabbage moth

-- Aphids (several species target members of the brassica family)
+- Several species target members of the Brassicaceae.

 Crop rotation.
-For growers/gardeners who practice proper (at least three-year) crop rotations, insect pests of brassicas are less problematic.
+For growers/gardeners who practice proper (at least 3-year) crop rotations, insect pests of brassicas are less problematic.

 Transplants.
 Seedlings of direct-seeded crops are more vulnerable to damage — get a head start against flea beetles and other pests by using transplants.